Tionge-Hunga/HR-Employee-Attrition-Dashboard/README.md

 ## Recommendations

 - **Review overtime practices**: Employees working overtime had a much higher attrition rate (**31%**).
 Management should investigate workload, working hours, staffing levels, and compensation to determine whether excessive overtime is contributing to employee turnover.
-- **Improve work-life balance**: Employees reporting a bad work-life balance had the highest attrition rate (**31%**).
+- **Improve work-life balance**: Employees reporting a bad work life balance had the highest attrition rate (**31%**).
 Consider workload management, flexible working arrangements, and employee wellbeing initiatives.
 - **Investigate job satisfaction**: Employees with low job satisfaction had a **23%** attrition rate.
 Conduct employee feedback surveys and identify factors affecting satisfaction, such as management, career development, workload, and compensation.
 - **Focus on the Sales department**: Sales had the highest departmental attrition rate at **21%**.
 Management should investigate whether workload, targets, compensation, or job satisfaction are contributing to turnover in this department.
 - **Further investigate gender differences**: Male employees had a slightly higher attrition rate (**17%**) than female employees (**15%**).
 Further analysis should examine whether factors such as overtime, job role, income, and job satisfaction explain this difference.